brandenHusted/bibleQuiz/README.md

 This app's goal is for people to learn more about Outreach Christian Church and learn how to get involved and who we are in our community.
 I hope this small step can have a huge impact, have fun!

 Music information:
-Title: Inspiring and Energetic
+Title: Remembered Times
-Artist: UNIVERSFIELD
+Artist: Maxim Novak
 Source: Free Music Archive
-License type: CC BY-SA
+License type: CC BY-NC-ND

 Title: Pigeons at my window
 Artist: human gazpacho